-Join Brian Bradley for an in-depth discussion in this video Project brief and learning goals, part of Using Vray RT in Production Rendering.
+Join Brian Bradley for an in-depth discussion in this video Project brief and learning goals, part of V-Ray RT: Production Rendering.

 - Before we go ahead and get started on the project part of our course, it would probably be helpful if we were to quickly give ourselves a rundown of just what we want to achieve in terms of the finished animated piece, and perhaps more importantly, consider what exactly the learning goals for this part of the course are.
 Well the basic idea here is for us to work through a somewhat simplified production scenario, so that we can see which parts of the Vray toolset can and also cannot be used when rendering with RT.
 Indeed, what we are going to do, is imagine that we have been asked to create a couple of simple animated camera shots that focus the viewer on a specific set of products.

 In this case, some hand painted Japanese style wooden dolls.
 Working through this process will help us not only see how we can utilize both 3ds Max and Vray RT functionality to pull the project together and get it working, but perhaps more importantly, how we can quickly light texture, and ultimately render our final shots using the Vray RT engine, and then pull everything together in a compositing application, to really finish up the shots.
 We are taking this final step because many production pipelines these days, especially ones in which the client has a real involvement with the creative process, require that we be as flexible as possible, and when it comes to CG rendering, that typically means making use of a compositing based pipeline for the assembly, tweaking, and sometimes even completely reworking the finished assets.